tatitati/any/README.md

         )

     def admin(self):
         # now you can see how builder explain different types of initializing things in your applications
         # in this case, we explain that an admin is using admin role, but also is working in administration department
-        self.role="admin"
+        self.role = "admin"
         self.department = "administration"
         return self

     def user(self):
-        self.role="user"
+        self.role = "user"
         self.department = None
         return self

     def manager(self):
-        self.role="manager"
+        self.role = "manager"
         self.department = "management"
         return self

     def withEmail(self, email):
-        self.email=email
+        self.email = email
         return self

     def withCreatedAt(self, created_at):
-        self.created_at=created_at
+        self.created_at = created_at
         return self

     def withEmailConfirmed(self):